MY APPROACH TO THERAPY

 I believe that we heal and grow best in connection with others, and that our emotions, even the painful ones, provide us with important information about what we need and where we should be headed.

-I prioritize helping clients develop a more kind, curious, and compassionate relationship with themselves.
-This stance of compassionate curiosity allows us to listen to and understand your thoughts and emotions without judging them, which in turn can help you feel more open and engaged with others and with the world.
+For almost twenty years, I've been helping adults, teens and couples to listen more deeply to their emotions.
+I aim to help you develop a more kind, curious, and compassionate relationship with yourself.
+This stance of compassionate curiosity allows you to experience your thoughts and emotions without judging them, which in turn can help you to feel more open and engaged with others and with the world.

 Rather than denying and hiding the parts of you that "don't fit in", I'll invite you to be curious and welcoming of the things that make you unique.